A Beginners’ Guide to BDSM Wearables: 7 Types You Should Know

 If makeup, nail polish and fancy hairstyles aren’t your thing, that’s cool too!
 Just make sure your hair is washed and your nails are clean, and you’ll be fine.

-Collars are perhaps the most common accessory you’ll see people wearing in kink spaces.
+Collars are perhaps the most common accessory you’ll see people wearing at kink parties.
 If you have a collar you love (whether it’s associated with a specific relationship or not) then wearing it can help you to get into a kinky headspace.
 You can add a leash, too, if you like.

 You can also do amazing things with rope.
 If you know how to tie a basic arms-out rope harness, it can be a beautiful addition to give an outfit a kinky twist.
 Rope gauntlets, rope corsets, and rope dresses are also popular.
 The possibilities are endless, especially if you invest in some beautiful colourful rope.